Inducted: 1997

 long-time vice-president of Maccabi USA/Sports For

-Israel since 1973, the Potomac, Maryland businessman
+Israel since 1973, the Potomac, Maryland realtor

 is primarily recognized for his leadership of U.S.